-244. Indicatesthe percentage of time in bersiwno responded during the last completed survey that the your organization.

-In UnitedHealthcare's February 2009 post-call Member survey, 90.67 percent of our Members indicated overall satisfaction with our services.
+244. Indicate the percentage of members who responded during the last completed survey that the were failed is a statisfied with your organization.
+In United Healthcare's February 2009 post-call Member survey, 90.67 percent of our Members indicated overall satisfaction with our services.

-242. List the top three most common complaints by members and indicate any quality improvement actions you have taken as a result of Member complaints.

-The top three complaints by our Members and UnitedHealthcare targeted improvement activities are discussed in the following table.
+242. List the top-three-most common complaints by members and indicate any quality improvement actions you have taken as a result of Member complaints.
+The top three complaints by our Members and United Healthcare targeted improvement activities are discussed in the following table.